Shaffaprawira/project-crud-interview/README.md

 To set up the backend part of this application:

-1. Open a terminal and navigate to the project's backend directory (`server` or as per your project structure).
+1. Open a terminal and navigate to the project's backend directory.
 2. Run `npm install` to install the required backend dependencies.
 3. Configure your MySQL database by updating the connection details in the `.env` file.
 4. After the configuration is complete, run `npm start` to start the Node.js server for the backend.